How to Make Money Flipping Domains

 Because the barrier to entry is so low, your losses are somewhat limited.
 A failed domain flip will cost you somewhere around $10 to $20, depending on how long you’ve had the domain name.
 When you compare that to the amount of money you could make, domain flipping is a no brainer!

 Flipping domain names can become an extremely profitable side hustle for anyone with a computer and internet connection.

-To get started, you’ll first need to find a domain to purchase at a good price.
-Then, you’ll need to find a buyer for your domain.
+To get started, you’ll first need to find a domain name to purchase at a good price.
+Then, you’ll need to find potential buyers to sell your domain.
 You can sell domains a variety of ways including auctioning them on websites like Flippa or you can choose to sell it privately.
 Many domains can be sold in less than a few weeks, making it a quick way to make a few hundred dollars each month.

 Domain flipping is a great low-risk side hustle for just about anyone and I would 100% recommend it for anyone with even the smallest amount of technical skills.

-Have you ever flipped a domain?
+Have you ever flipped a domain name?
 Comment your experience below!